 Genuine smiles, eye contact, a handshake and a friendly “Hello!” really do not help if you never want to see this person again.

 And whatever you do, make you sure you DO NOT give them a church welcome pack.

 Get as many references to sanctification, the blood, justification, atonement, propitiation, redemption and any other Christian jargon you can think of and say is often as possible and be sure to avoid giving any explanation.

 Good times to use this insider language would be within the worship songs, sermon and announcements.

-This will ensure the church newbies feel like they’ve just landed into a foreign country and are lost.
+This will ensure your preaching is boring and church newbies feel like they’ve just landed into a foreign country.

 Another surefire way to exclude newcomers from the conversation is to announce that the youth group is meeting at “Jason’s house”, and to see “Billy” for directions and “Kelly” is in charge of refreshments.